-Public support for legalizing marijuana has ebbed and flowed over the past four decades, finally gaining more momentum under Obama's Presidency
+Public opinion on legalizing marijuana use has ebbed and flowed over the past four decades

 Cannabis, weed, pot, marijuana, grass…